 For a Boxer’s fracture that is closed, not angulated, and not malrotated or otherwise displaced, splinting is used for initial immobilization.
 A Boxer’s fracture should be immobilized with an ulnar gutter splint.
 Alternatively, a pre-made Galveston splint or a custom orthosis may be used.

-The hand should be positioned for splinting as follows: mild wrist extension, 70 to 90 degrees of flexion at MCP joint, and slight flexion at the DIP and PIP joints.
+The hand should be positioned in the intrinsic plus position for splinting: mild wrist extension, 70 to 90 degrees of flexion at MCP joint, and slight flexion at the DIP and PIP joints.
 Flexion of these joints is important to prevent shortening of the collateral ligaments and subsequent loss of range of motion and functional impairment.

 Analgesia options for the procedure include a hematoma block or an ulnar nerve block.
 Younger children or very anxious patients may require procedural sedation, but this procedure typically is tolerated well without sedation.

 Closed reduction of a Boxer’s fracture is accomplished by using the “90-90 method.”
 The MCP, DIP, and PIP joints should all be flexed to 90 degrees.
 The clinician should then apply volar pressure over the dorsal aspect of the fracture site while applying pressure axially to the flexed PIP joint.
 This axial pressure to the PIP applies dorsal force to the distal fracture fragment.
 The clinician should be able to feel the reduction when it has been achieved.
-The injury should be immobilized with an ulnar gutter splint, and post-reduction films should be taken to assess for adequate reduction.
+The injury should be immobilized with an ulnar gutter splint, and post-reduction films should be taken to assess for adequate reduction .
+The fifth metacarpal neck can tolerate angulation of up to 50-60 degrees and management may be continued non-operatively if remains within the acceptable tolerances.

 Surgical referral is indicated for fractures that are open, severely comminuted, associated with neurovascular injury, and for fractures with any malrotation.
-Surgical referral is also appropriate for fractures with significant angulation if the initial provider is unsuccessful in achieving adequate reduction and alignment.
+Surgical referral is also appropriate for fractures with significant angulation if the initial provider is unsuccessful in achieving adequate reduction and alignment outside acceptable parameters.
+Surgical options include open reduction internal fixation, or closed reduction percutaneous pinning.